mfozz/sunder/README.md

 **Why do I need this module?**
 -----------
-Do you wish that all those random shields and swords that you pick up actually had purpose?
-Do you want your fights to feel more dyanamic by weapons and armor suddenly breaking in the middle of a fight.
+Do you want your fights to feel more dyanamic by weapons and armor suddenly breaking in the middle of a fight?
+Do you wish that all those random shields and swords you picked up were finally useful?

 Now you can add some literal crunch to your game!
 This D&D 5e module breaks weapons on fumbles and breaks armor on crits, both with customizable thresholds.
 Repair items by clicking the hammer icon in the item's header or by using a macro.
 Whether you're running a gritty campaign or just want gear to feel more dynamic, Sunder has you covered.